rag594/KonfigStore/README.md

   - [ ] custom cacheKey
 - [ ] Monitoring
 - [ ] Logging
+- [ ] Custom Table name of Config
+- [ ] shell script to create the DDL
+- [ ] Benchmarking, performance etc
 - [ ] Current state of a group/category of configuration in cache/db.
 - [ ] Grouping/Categorisation of config to ease the fetch of config of similar category/groups(do we need multiple groups per config?)
 - [ ] Lineage of a configuration with time(will include changes in configuration, timestamp, updatedBy etc)